achannarasappa/ticker/README.md

 With  `--show-summary`, `--show-tags`, `--show-fundamentals`, and `--show-separator` options set, the layout and information displayed expands:

 <img src="./docs/ticker-all-options.png" />

+### Sorting

+It's possible to set a custom sort order with the `--sort` flag or `sort:` config option with these options:

+* Default - change percent with closed markets at the end
+* `alpha` to sort alphabetically by symbol
+* `value` to sort by position value
+* `user` to sort by the order defined in configuration with positions on top then lots

 ### Currency Conversion